VBA protection software – VbaCompiler for Excel

 Main benefits of the VBA Compiler usage

 - Bulletproof VBA code protection.
-It is practically impossible to recover your VBA code from a Windows DLL.
+It is impossible to recover your VBA code from a Windows DLL.

-- It is impossible to find or trace the VBA code after compilation because it has been moved to the Windows DLL.
+- It is impossible to find, trace or copy the VBA code after compilation because it has been compiled and moved to the Windows DLL.

 - The original MS Excel workbook or add-in file extension is left the same as it was before compilation.

 - To use the VBA Compiler you do not need to have knowledge of any other programming languages except VBA – Visual Basic for Application.

 - VBA Compiler works with the copy of the original file, and keeps the original file unchanged.

 - VBA code conversion during compilation happens automatically, which means it doesn’t require any of your participation in the process.

 - You do not need to select which VBA functions you need to compile – all of the VBA code methods (procedures, functions and properties) will be compiled with one mouse click on the “Compile” button.

 How the VBA Compiler works

 The DoneEx VbaCompiler transforms source VBA code into C-code and, in the final stage, the C-language code is compiled into a native Windows DLL file.

 During compilation, the transformation of the source VBA code goes through several stages:

 Stage 1.
 VbaCompiler parses and analyses the source VBA code.

 Stage 2.
 The product generates object code based on results of stage 1.